ViTaMIn: Learning Contact-Rich Tasks Through Robot-Free Visuo-Tactile Manipulation Interface: Experiments

+\item Scissor Hanging: Grasp a pair of scissors and hang them on a hook.
+Adjust the pose and keep attempting until it succeeds.

-\textbf{Dual-Arm Task}: We further evaluate the effectiveness of \MethodAcronym{} on one dual-arm manipulation task, which is Knife Pulling: Two robots are required to coordinate with each other to accomplish this task.
-The left arm first grasps a knife from a cup, orients it horizontally, and holds it.
-Then, the right arm reaches for the knife's handle and pulls it out.
-This task requires both visual information to localize the knife's pose and tactile feedback to grasp the thin object and perform the pulling motion in the correct direction.
+\item Dual-Arm Knife Pulling: The left arm first grasps a knife from a cup, orients it horizontally.
+The right arm grasps and pulls it out with a constrained prismatic motion.
+This task requires tactile feedback to grasp the thin object and perform the correct pulling motion. \end{itemize}

+Table~\ref{tab:data_statistics} shows the statistics of the demonstration data.
+We collect demonstrations for both single-arm and dual-arm manipulation tasks.
+For single-arm tasks, we gather between 87 and 172 raw demonstrations per task according to the task difficulty, with successful SLAM tracking achieved in approximately 80\% of the trajectories.
+The dual-arm knife pulling task requires coordinated motion between both arms, with similar data collection volumes but slightly different average demonstration lengths for left and right arm movements.

-We compare our approach against the following methods: \begin{itemize} \item Vision: For this baseline, the policy only takes visual observation from the GoPro camera.
-The image is encoded with the pre-trained CLIP model, which is identical to the original UMI~\cite{chi2024universal} paper. \item Ours w/o Pre-training: This baseline integrates visual and tactile observations through simple concatenation after separate ViT-B/16 encoders, which are initialized from the original CLIP model, and fine-tuned during behavior cloning with reduced learning rates. \end{itemize} The results are presented in Table~\ref{tab:method_comparison}.
-For each task, we conduct 20 trials with randomized initial conditions and report the average performance.
-The vision-only policy performs the worst across all five tasks, particularly in contact-rich tasks like test tube reorientation and scissor hanging, where tactile feedback is crucial for success.
+We compare our approach against the following methods: (1) Vision: the policy only takes visual observation from the GoPro camera, which is encoded by the pre-trained CLIP model (identical to the original UMI~\cite{chi2024universal} paper); (2) Ours w/o Pre-training: This baseline simply concatenate visual and tactile observations after separate CLIP ViT-B/16 encoders, and fine-tuned with behavior cloning.